 For a long time, this Defender Intel TDT policy worked exactly as expected.

-IntelTDTEnabled has been deprecated; this operation will perform no action.
-At the same time, Intune deployments start failing with the well-known error 65000.
+At the same time, Intune deployments will start failing with the well-known error 65000.

-Normally, that error could be associated with licensing issues (or any other error that Microsoft didn’t map to a proper error code).
+In other scenarios, that same error could be associated with licensing issues (or any other error that Microsoft didn’t map to a proper error code).
 In this case, it is not.
-The real error becomes visible when looking at the DeviceManagement event logs.
+The real error becomes visible when examining the DeviceManagement event logs.

 The Actual 0x86000002 Error Behind Intune’s 65000